JaiLaff/XER-Splitter/README.md

   -i , --inputFile     The path to the input .xer file -o , --outputDir     The directory where the output files will be placed -cli, --suppressGui  Show the GUI
-  -a, --allTables      Parse all tables - Turn on to stop skipping RISKTYPE & POMS tables
+  -a, --allTables      Parse all tables - Turn on to stop skipping RISKTYPE & POBS tables
 ```